pybluez/pybluez/docs/user/install.rst

 Installing PyBluez
 ==================

-PyBluez can be installed on GNU/Linux, Windows and Mac operating systems and compatible with Python 2 and 3.
+PyBluez can be installed on GNU/Linux, Windows and macOS systems and is compatible with Python 2 and 3.

 .. note:: Before you install **PyBluez** please install the dependencies required for